Logo

 Summary

-So, to recap, even though in the T4/R1 Print window I was seemingly selecting one of the employers, the XML file generated actually includes both employers.
-I would rather see those windows separated if you have to print the forms one employer at a time so that it was more obvious to the payroll admins, but once you know, you likely won’t forget the next year.
+So, to recap, even though in the T4/R1 Print window I was seemingly selecting one of the employers, the XML file generated includes both employers.
+I would rather see those windows separated if a user had to print the forms one employer at a time so that it is more obvious to the payroll admins, but once this is known, it likely won't be forgotten the next year.